JuliaAI/MLJIteration.jl/README.md

  or

-2. As a (generally less reliable) substitute for an out-of-sample loss, when wishing to train on all data supplied data.
+2. As a (generally less reliable) substitute for an out-of-sample loss, when wishing to train excusivley on all supplied data.

 To have `IteratedModel` bind all data to the training machine and use training losses in place of an out-of-sample loss, simply specify